kapilks/Basic-Kernel/README.md

 # Basic Hybrid Kernel
-> Hybrid Kernel with minimal feature like interrupt handling, command line interface
+> Hybrid Kernel with minimal features like interrupt handling, command line interface

 GNU GRUB(GRand Unified Bootloader) legacy is used as bootloader